-Epinephrine shots are used to stop a severe allergic reaction.
-These self-injecting syringe and needle (autoinjector) devices include Twinject, EpiPen and EpiPen Jr. You may need to carry an autoinjector if you're likely to have a severe allergic reaction to a certain food, such as peanuts, or if you're allergic to bee or wasp venom.
-A severe allergic reaction can cause anaphylaxis — a sudden, life-threatening reaction.
-Epinephrine is a form of adrenaline that can help slow the reaction while you seek emergency treatment.
+Epinephrine shots are used to treat anaphylaxis, a sudden, life-threatening reaction.
+The drug is administered with a self-injecting syringe and needle device (autoinjector).
+You may need to carry two autoinjectors and wear an alert bracelet if you're likely to have a severe allergic reaction to a certain food, such as peanuts, or if you're allergic to bee or wasp venom.

 Get your doctor's advice

-Work with your doctor to help you avoid problems and choose the most effective allergy medications.
+Work with your doctor to choose the most effective allergy medications and avoid problems.
 Even over-the-counter allergy medications have side effects, and some allergy medications can cause problems when combined with other medications.

-It's especially important to talk to your doctor about taking allergy medications if:
+It's especially important to talk to your doctor about taking allergy medications in the following circumstances: